AspenJames/dsc-1-01-08-your-first-data-science-project-lab/README.md

 We demonstrated this when we used the **pd.read_csv()** method above.

-This also demonstrates the **dot notation** in python, which is how we access built in methods or attriubtes of a given object.
+This also demonstrates the **dot notation** in python, which is how we access built in methods or attributes of a given object.
 Similar to what we saw with bash in the command line, we can also use **tab completion** to preview methods available in packages or other objects.

 ### Try this out yourself